Angular Developer at Momentum - IT-Online

 Qualifications and Experience:

-- 4+ years of solid professional/commercial coding/development experience in ngular2+ and Full stack (production code standards).
+- 4+ years of solid professional/commercial coding/development experience in Angular2+ and Full stack (production code standards).

 Skills: